The Art of Creating a Double Eyelid

 Singapore’s premier cosmetic surgeon, Dr. Woffles Wu, shares the art of creating a double eyelid – without the scars.
 Dan Childs reports.

-It’s the single most popular cosmetic surgery among Asians worldwide.
+It’s the single most popular cosmetic and eye surgery among Asians worldwide.
 Technically speaking, it’s a tiny adjustment – the addition of a minute crease above each eyelid.

 In fact, the feature is something that most Asians already have.
 Depending on which country you check, between 50 and 70 per cent of Asians are born with these creases in their eyelids.
 The remaining third to half of the Asian populace can only attain this subtle yet important crease through surgery – an option that has granted double eyelids to countless Asians since the popularisation of the technique in the 1960s.